NanmiaoWu/Iterative-Methods-for-Linear-Equations/README.md

 One solution is to utilize direct methods, which provide exact solution to the linear system, for example, Gaussian elimination.
 However, direct methods would incur huge compution costs when n is large.
 In this case, instead, we apply iterative methods to approximately solving it.

+Note that all the following iterative algorithms have been implemented by [STE||AR Group ](https://github.com/STEllAR-GROUP).
+Interested readers please refer to the [BlazeIterative](https://github.com/STEllAR-GROUP/BlazeIterative).

 ### Conjugate Gradient

 We first introduce conjugate gradient method.
 Before we introduce the iterative algorithms, let us see the direct method, which enables us better uderstand the iterative algorithms.